Lessons of a CEO #3

 I’m returning today to look at the ingredients of a successful startup – and this week I thought I would spend a bit of time looking at productivity tools.

 Your life has changed (and let’s be honest, not for the better) when you quite consciously click on the store, looking for an app to make ‘email something you love again’.
 (Yes that one exists – go hunt for it yourself and if any of you reignite the fires of passion for your Yahoo account after downloading it, then email me and tell me why).
 Needless to say, I have downloaded (and often scrapped pretty quickly) many many online tools over the last few years – looking for solutions to problems big and small and I thought it would be useful to list a few of them out for you here – so you don’t have to!

 My memory isn’t great (there are a lot of productivity apps for that) so I may not get round to listing every last app I’ve stumbled upon here today BUT fear not, just like Baldrick, I have a cunning plan.
 I will jettison in our hotshot team of Dragons and ask them to add anything else they download to this list whenever they next do – heck this blog might become the startup software survival list in a few years.
 One simply must think big.

-Lists, my grandmother – Mamgu, always said should be well-organised – so mine shall be.
+Lists, my grandmother – Mamgu, always said should be well-organized – so mine shall be.
 Mamgu (which is Welsh for grandmother, and we’re English – go figure) was actually a productivity rockstar.
-Her hand got shaky when she was older and she would write me letters used a typewriter with a digital display.
-I think it would show about ten or fifteen characters before it typed on the paper, so if you made a mistake, booom, you could erase it before it hit the paper.
-Now that was some cutting edge sh*t back in the day I assure you, and saved her a bunch of money in tippex.
+Her hand got shaky when she was older and she would write me letters using a typewriter with a digital display.
+I think it would show about ten or fifteen characters before it typed on the paper, so if you made a mistake, boom, you could erase it before it hit the paper.
+Now that was some cutting edge sh*t back in the day I assure you and saved her a bunch of money in Tippex.

 WELL-ORGANISED LIST INDEX